diesire/atom-oracle-format/README.md

 # atom-oracle-utils package

-Quick and dirty SQL formatter using on Oracle Developer Tools.
+Quick and dirty SQL formatter using Oracle Developer Tools CLI.

 Takes a while... so be patient